SuperOfficeDocs/superoffice-docs/docs/onsite/install/win-client/index.md

 so.client: win
 ---

-# Install Windows client
+# Install SuperOffice 8 Windows client

-From SuperOffice 8 the SuperOffice Windows Client is an app, which you need to be assigned rights to in the *Settings and Maintenance > user* section of SuperOffice Web.
+From SuperOffice 8 the SuperOffice Windows Client is an app, which you need to be assigned rights to in the *Settings and Maintenance > User* section of SuperOffice Web.

-Client installers are found on the SuperOffice CRM Server in the *Client* folder.
+The installer is found on the SuperOffice CRM Server in the *Client* folder.

 [!include[Warning legacy](../../includes/warn-win-client-discontinued.md)]

 ## MSI Installer

-Contains SuperOffice Windows client, MailLink, Ribbons, Travel Gateway, Mail Gateway.
+MSI installer contains SuperOffice Windows client, MailLink, Ribbons, Travel Gateway and Mail Gateway.

-Performs: Copies installation files, adds registry settings, and program shortcuts.
+It copies installation files, adds registry settings, and program shortcuts.

 ## Installer

-All installation tasks are performed by the installer found in the folder *SuperOffice Server\Client*
+All installation tasks are performed by the installer found in the folder *SuperOffice Server\Client*.

 To install the client run the MSI Installer SuperOffice8.exe found in the *SuperOffice Server\Client* folder.